RozhanMk/Computer-Vision-HWs/README.md

 # Computer Vision Projects at Shahid Beheshti University - 2024

-Thie repository showcases Computer Vision projects conducted at **Shahid Beheshti University** in 2024.
-These projects are related to various domains of computer vision, ranging from classic image processing to cutting-edge deep learning techniques.
+This repository showcases Computer Vision projects conducted at Shahid Beheshti University in 2024.
+These projects relate to various domains of computer vision, ranging from classic image processing to cutting-edge deep learning techniques.

----

 ## HW1